lawrenceagles/nodejs-in-action/chapter32-coding-with-streams/README.md

 In the example, we use the `read()` method which is a synchronous operation that pulls a data chunk from the internal buffers of the `Readable` stream.
 The returned chunk is by default a `Buffer` object if the stream is working in binary mode (which is the default).

 The `read(...)` method returns `null` when there is no more data available in the internal buffers.
-In cush case, we have to wait for another `'readable'` event to be fired, or wait for the `'end'` event that signals the end of the stream.
+In such case, we have to wait for another `'readable'` event to be fired, or wait for the `'end'` event that signals the end of the stream.

 The `read(...)` method allows you to specify the amount of data to be read.